-- 8.1 Details of the Related Party Transactions during the quarter shall be disclosed in the Audit Committee and Board meeting. - 8.2 The Company shall submit to the stock exchange disclosure of related party transactions in the format specified by SEBI from time to time and publish the same on its website. - 8.3 In case the Company has issued high value debt securities then it shall submit such disclosure along with its standalone financial results for the half year. - 8.4 The Company shall make such disclosure every six months within fifteen days from the date of publication of its standalone and consolidated financial results. - 8.5 From April 1, 2023, the Company shall make such disclosures every six months on the date of publication of its standalone and consolidated financial results. - 8.6 Director's report shall contain details of Related Party Transactions as required under the Companies Act, 2013. - 8.7 The Annual Report shall contain details of Related Party Transactions as required under the Companies Act, 2013 and Schedule V of SEBI LODR Regulations.
+- 8.1 Details of the Related Party Transactions during the quarter shall be disclosed in the Audit Committee and Board meeting. - 8.2 The Company shall submit to the stock exchange disclosure of related party transactions in the format specified by SEBI from time to time and publish the same on its website. - 8.3 In case the Company has issued high value debt securities then it shall submit such disclosure along with its standalone financial results for the half year. - 8.4 The Company shall make such disclosures every six months on the date of publication of half yearly/annual standalone and consolidated financial results. - 8.5 Director's report shall contain details of Related Party Transactions as required under the Companies Act, 2013. - 8.6 The Annual Report shall contain details of Related Party Transactions as required under the Companies Act, 2013, Schedule V of SEBI LODR and Ind AS -24 "Related Party Disclosures".